Shapley Value Approximation Based on k-Additive Games: Related Work

-On the contrary, tailoring the approximation to a specific application of interest by leveraging structural properties promises faster converging estimates.
-In data valuation, including knowledge of how datapoints tend to contribute to a learning algorithm's performance has proven to be a fruitful, resulting in multiple tailored approximation methods \cite{Ghorbani.2019, Jia.2019a, Jia.2019b}.
+On the contrary, tailoring the approximation to a specific application by leveraging structural properties promises faster converging estimates.
+In data valuation, including knowledge of how datapoints tend to contribute to a learning algorithm's performance resulted in multiple tailored methods \cite{Ghorbani.2019, Jia.2019a, Jia.2019b}.
 In similar fashion \citet{Liben-Nowell.2012} leverage supermodularity in cooperative games.
-Even further, value functions of certain parameterized shapes facilitate closed-form polynomial solutions of the Shapley value w.r.t.\ the number of involved players.
-Examples include the voting game \citep{Bilbao.2000} and the minimum cost spanning tree games \citep{Granot.2002} being used in operations research.
+Even further, value functions of certain parameterized shapes facilitate closed-form polynomial solutions of the Shapley value w.r.t.\ the number of players.
+Examples include the voting game \citep{Bilbao.2000} and the minimum cost spanning tree games \citep{Granot.2002} used in operations~research.

-Besides the Shapley value's prominence for explaining the decision-making of a model, it has also found its way to more applied tasks.
-For instance, \citet{Nimmy2023} use it to quantify each feature's impact in predicting the risk degree in managing industrial machine maintenance, \citet{Pelegrina2023b} apply it to evaluate the influence of each electrode on the quality of recovered fetal electrocardiograms, and \citet{Brusa2023} measure the features' importance towards machinery fault detection.
-Worth mentioning, each application requires an appropriate modeling in terms of player set and value function in order to obtain meaningful explanations.
-Moreover, Shapley values can be useful in feature engineering to perform feature selection.
-For instance, features with low relevance towards the model performance may be removed from the dataset without an impact onto the prediction quality~\citep{Pelegrina2024}.